layahaasini/BrowserGym/GREEN_EVALUATOR_README.md

   ## Evaluating the Evaluator

 - Our next steps for this project heavily emphasize formulating more rigorous and thorough test cases.
-For now, since we are still in early stages of building our green agent (and it doesn't have many functionalities to test yet), we have been relying on **compilation** checks, checks for **reproductability**, as well as validating that **metrics** calculated from manually running the MiniWoB task are the same as those calculated by the green agent.
+For now, since we are still in early stages of building our green agent (and it doesn't have many functionalities to test yet), we have been relying on:
+- **Compilation**: Checking for compilation errors at any and all points
+- **Reproductability**: Ensuring that running the same file/commands multiple times results in the same output
+- **Metrics**: Verifying that metrics calculated from manually running the MiniWoB task are the same as those calculated by the green agent

 ## Requirements